Gather Relevant Information

-Similar to preparing a plan for strategic growth, key information must be obtained when considering an employee stock ownership plan for your company.
+Similar to preparing a plan for strategic growth, key information must be obtained for review and analysis when considering an employee stock ownership plan for your company.
 A preliminary review of this information can help you clarify your financial and other business objectives.
 At minimum, this data should include:

--Succession plan priorities and goals of the selling owner(s)
+-Succession plan priorities and the goals of the selling owner(s)

 Determine if an ESOP is Right for You

-If an ESOP is ultimately the best strategic choice for you to accomplish your objectives, SES ESOP Strategies will assist you in exploring the appropriate size, structure and financing terms, among other areas, to ensure the feasibility of a successful transaction.
+If an ESOP is ultimately the best strategic choice for you to accomplish your objectives, SES ESOP Strategies will assist you in exploring the appropriate size, structure and financing terms, among other areas, of your ESOP plan, to ensure the feasibility of a successful transaction.
 This analysis will model how the ESOP will impact the company, the selling owners and the employees and may include the following: